Minimum number of edges that occur in odd cycles: Stability of Constructions and

 We proceed very similarly as in the proof of Theorem~\ref{thm:c7+uniq}, but this time, the arguments are tailored to Construction~\ref{cstn:c5}.
 The graph $G$ has less than $0.22n^2$ red edges so Lemma~\ref{lem:stab} yields existence of at least $\delta_2 \cdot n^3$ triangles in $G$.
 Without loss of generality, we may assume $\eps \ll \delta_2$.
 As in the previous subsection, we will use two constants $\eps_{\RL} > 0$ and $\delta_{\RL} > 0$, and we assume they obey the hierarchy $\delta \ll \delta_{\RL} \ll \eps_{\RL} \ll \eps$.

 Let $C_4^X$ be the red/blue-colored $4$-cycle with exactly one blue edge $\{u,v\}$ and a pendant red edge adjacent neither to $u$ nor to $v$, and $\cP_5$ the set of all the ten possible red/blue-colorings of the $5$-vertex path; see also Figure~\ref{fig:C4X:P5}.
-Claim~\ref{cl:c5flag} from Appendix~\ref{apx:c5flag} yields the following lemma.
+The moreover part of Proposition~\ref{prop:c5flag} yields the following lemma.

 \begin{lem} If $\phi \in \Hom^+\left(\cA_{\Cfive},\Real\right)$ that satisfy $\phi\left(\figR \right) = \frac{\left(2+\sqrt{2}\right)}8$ and $\phi\left(\figB\right) = \frac{2-\sqrt{2}}8$, then $\phi\left(P\right) = 0$ for every $P \in \left\{C_4^X\right\} \cup \cP_5$. \end{lem}